 boolean

-true when this is a retained/bootstrap value the relay re-emitted on attach; false for live traffic.
-Lets you treat a snapshot differently from updates.
+true when this is a retained/bootstrap value that the relay re-emitted on attach. false for live traffic.
+The flag lets you treat a snapshot differently from updates.

 DataSubscription

-The handle returned by subscribe.
-Carries topicFilter and exposes:
+The handle that subscribe returns.
+It carries topicFilter and exposes:

 Connection state and events

 The data client does not raise per-message events beyond your onMessage callback.
-Lifecycle is surfaced through the optional onState constructor callback, which mirrors the underlying session:
+The optional onState constructor callback shows the lifecycle.
+It mirrors the underlying session:

-On reconnect the SDK replays your subscriptions automatically, and the relay re-emits matching retained values, so a transient drop re-bootstraps current state without app code.
+On reconnect, the SDK replays your subscriptions automatically.
+The relay re-emits matching retained values.
+A transient drop thus restores current state without app code.

 Wire helpers (advanced)

-Both from_client_id and topic are bounded at 255 bytes; topLevelSegment throws on a leading wildcard.
-These mirror the frame layout in Details.
+Both from_client_id and topic are bounded at 255 bytes. topLevelSegment throws on a leading wildcard.
+These helpers mirror the frame layout in Details.

 Dropping to the substrate

 The data modality is a thin convention over MoQT frames.
-If you need a shape it does not cover, import @clutchcall/sdk/moqt and use MoqtClient.publishFrame / subscribeFrame directly under your own namespace — the same auto-reconnect, capability routing, and relay fan-out apply.
+If you need a shape that it does not cover, import @clutchcall/sdk/moqt.
+Use MoqtClient.publishFrame / subscribeFrame directly under your own namespace.
+The same auto-reconnect, capability routing, and relay fan-out apply.
 See Realtime Tracks.